 There are a number of practical techniques to help a child cope with bullying, e.g. sticking with friends or learning and practising responses to bullies.
 Working to increase a child’s self-confidence can also help them deal with bullies better.

-Most of this can be talked through with teachers and parents, but sometimes a little extra help is needed and the child could benefit from speaking to a counsellor, the Clinical Psychologist with the Cleft Team, or one of the other organisations at the back of this booklet.
+Most of this can be talked through with teachers and parents, but sometimes a little extra help is needed and the child could benefit from speaking to a counsellor or the Clinical Psychologist with the Cleft Team.
+Changing Faces have useful resources on their website too.

 Working with the people in a child’s life to help change the situation